 Domaine Chandon Australia is located about an hour’s drive (with no traffic) from central Melbourne in the Yarra Valley.
 The winery and visitor center are located along the Maroodah Highway in an area known as the “golden mile” named for several premium producers located along this part of the highway.

 The Yarra River Valley is well-known as a cooler climate wine region – similar to the Napa Valley grapes were first planted in the region in the 1830s.
 The number of wineries today has grown significantly especially over the past 20 years; today there are over 80 cellar doors in the Yarra Valley.
 Prominent varieties include Chardonnay and Pinot Noir along with Cabernet Sauvignon and Merlot among others.

 Domaine Chandon Yarra Valley was established in 1986.
 This Chandon was built on an old dairy farm called Green Point – the original house built in the 1880s used during the farming days was remodeled and still stands on the property.

 Vineyards were first planted on site in the mid 1980s – a number of which can be seen surrounding the winery and visitor center.
 Guests can taste without needing an appointment at the ‘splash bar’ while private tasting experiences by appointment only are held upstairs in one of several rooms.

-Along with the Chandon in Mendoza, this is one of the only 2 Chandons to offer a restaurant on site.
+Along with the Chandon in Mendoza, this is one of the only 2 Chandon’s to offer a restaurant on site.
 During a recent visit we enjoyed freshly shipped in oysters from Tasmania, a delicious entree of lamb and sorbet and chocolate mousse for dessert.
 Several sparkling cocktails are offered with meals.
-While the food is delicious, so to are the views, especially on a clear Spring or Summer day – with seating both inside and outside on the terrace.
+While the food is delicious, so too are the views, especially on a clear spring or summer day – with seating both inside and outside on the terrace.